Pravez/ColoringWorld/TESTS RESULTS.md

     * Corrected the bug with the death screen which was called twice
     * Random bugs are probably due to OS, trying to correct it
+    * Added much more levels, with evolving difficulty

 ## Tests results for version v0.2.4